 In high school, Clark was an All-American for Insell at Shelbyville Central.
 She was a member of the 1995 state championship team and was named Midstate Player of the Year by the Tennessean as a senior.
 Shelbyville won three straight District and Region titles and finished runner-up at the state tournament during Clark's senior year.

-Always the dedicated professional, Clark was a keynote speaker at the Women's Professional Luncheon in Shelbyville in 2009 and a Nike WBCA Assistant Coaches' Round table presented in San Antonio in 2010.
+Always the dedicated professional, Clark was a keynote speaker at the Women's Professional Luncheon in Shelbyville in 2009 and a Nike WBCA Assistant Coaches' Round Table presenter in San Antonio in 2010.
 She graduated from TTU in 2002 with her bachelor's degree in health and physical education.

 In 2014, Clark published her first book, "Off the Back of the Rim: Uplifting Thoughts to Help You Rebound from the Bricks of Life."
 It is an effective positive guide for life, whether read by young or old, and hits hard in directing its readers toward a more effective and fulfilling life with Christ as the Ultimate Coach.

-Coach Clark also publishes her own blog and it can be found here:Offthebackoftherim.blogspot.com.
-Clark is also an avid social media user and can be followed on twitter: @Longrangeboma, Facebook: Allison Clark, and Instagram: Longrangeboma.
+Coach Clark also publishes her own blog, which can be found here:Offthebackoftherim.blogspot.com.
+Clark is also an avid social media user and can be followed on Twitter: @Longrangeboma, Facebook: Allison Clark, and Instagram: Longrangeboma.